Azure-Samples/azure-ai-video-creation-playbook/README.md

 SPEECH_LANGUAGE=
 ```

-## Step 4: Avatar Animation and Captioning with Adobe Express
+## Step 4: Avatar Animation and Captioning with Adobe Express (optional)

 ### Objective
 Enhance video engagement with animated avatars and captions.